zenml-io/blog.zenml.io/_posts/2023-05-31-mlops-platform-sandbox.md

 ## Why ZenML On Kubeflow / MLflow / Minio?

 Using ZenML with Kubeflow, MLflow, and Minio is a representative stack as it includes a production-ready orchestrator, an object storage component for data versioning, and a popular experiment tracking tool in machine learning.
 ZenML's stack recipe system is designed to allow you to easily swap out components and infrastructure based on your company's needs.

+Our [Stack Recipes](https://github.com/zenml-io/mlops-stacks) allow you to take the next step after using the sandbox.
+These recipes are designed to be customizable, allowing you to easily swap out components and infrastructure based on your company's requirements.
+You can replace Kubeflow with Vertex AI Pipelines or Sagemaker Pipelines, use S3 or GCS storage instead of Minio, and choose Weights and Biases or Neptune over MLflow.

 ## How to Use the Sandbox